W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 10 - Arrays.md

 	cout << names[ current ] << endl;
 	// This displays item at index 2.

-### Practice 1B.
-Keeping track of the amount of items in the list
+### Practice B. Keeping track of the amount of items in the list

+---

 Modify 1A to do the following: